In this guide, you will learn how to configure and use Nvidia Inspector version 220.127.116.11 and higher

-Nvidia Inspector - is a multifunctional program for configuring the operation of a video card.
+Nvidia Inspector - is a multifunctional software for configuring the operation of a video card.
 With it, you can create a working profile with setting the clock speed and fan speed to meet your requirements.
-In addition, energy saving can be used in the program.
+In addition, energy saving can be used in the application.

 How to use Nvidia Inspector

 First of all, go to the official website and click to download NVidia Inspector.
 Extract the archive to any convenient folder.

 Run the downloaded file.
 The configurator is in English, so a translator may be required.
 The main window of the software displays the characteristics of the video adapter.
 However, we need to start the program.
 To do this, look down the windows to make sure the program has detected the correct hardware.
 If not, then click on this item.

 This window contains all the hardware information for the video card.

 There are two buttons in the upper left corner: